rUser75/aah-manage/README-en.md

 * Ensure that the AAH_SERVER environment variable is set to the correct server address.
 * The script requires appropriate permissions to perform operations on Ansible Automation Hub.

+* the script refers to community|rh-certified may change from installation to installation

 ## Troubleshooting
 Authentication Errors: Verify that the API token is correct and has not expired.
 Connection Issues: Ensure the server address is reachable and correct.